LIHI Certificate #106 - Greenville Project, Connecticut

 The canal is earth lined, approximately 3,200 feet in length, 70 feet wide and 13 feet deep.
 The canal runs parallel to the river.
 The canal spillway is constructed of concrete, masonry and timber material.
 There are twelve concrete formed spillway sections, each approximately 7.7 feet wide.
 The spillway crest elevation is approximately 19 feet (USGS datum), with an additional two feet of stop logs in each section.

 The Second Street powerhouse is located at the end of the canal, approximately 3,200 feet downstream of the dam.
-The Second Street powerhouse contains two vertical Francis turbines with a combined output of 800 KW at a normal head of 17 feet and a total hydraulic capacity of 700 cubic feet per second (cfs).
+The Second Street powerhouse contains two vertical Francis turbines with a total installed capacity of 0.8 MW.

 |LIHI Certificate No.||106|